-The following Private Client guidance note Produced in partnership with Peter Murrin of Turcan Connell provides comprehensive and up to date legal information covering:
+The following Private Client practice note Produced in partnership with Peter Murrin of Turcan Connell provides comprehensive and up to date legal information covering:

 A liferent trust (or trust liferent) is a trust which, when settled, confers a use and income benefit, or both, in the trust property upon a beneficiary or beneficiaries.
 The beneficiary enjoying the use or fruits of the trust property is known as the liferenter.